Up next? Ty takes a cutlass to the seven seas in Rafael Sabatini’s ‘The Black Swan!’

-It was Sunday evening, the end of the day, wrapping up the first Lone Pine Film Festival and Dad and I were driving back into town from The Alabama Hills, back to The Dow Hotel, and Dad said, “That was fun.
+It was Sunday evening, the end of the day, wrapping up the first Lone Pine Film Festival and Dad and I were driving back into town from The Alabama Hills; back to The Dow Hotel and Dad said, “That was fun.
 I’m glad we got to do that.”
 (He and Kerry Powell had just put on that first Festival in 1990.)
 “Yep!
 Really glad we did that.”
-Because remember, at the time, we didn’t think it would be anything more than that: just that one year.
+Because remember, at the time, we didn’t think it would be anything more than that: just that one-time celebration.
 Dad had released On Location In Lone Pine, his book on the movies shot in the area, and we’d had a wonderful weekend celebrating those movies.
 Even The King Of The Cowboys himself, Mr. Roy Rogers, joined us to unveil the Historical Marker at the corner of Whitney Portal and – I’m not making this up – Movie Road (Rogers’ first starring feature – Under Western Stars – was done there in 1938).
 But to think people getting together for a weekend to celebrate would be anything more than that; just that one time?
 No, to be honest, that wasn’t even a dream.

 Well, that was twenty-five years ago.